Dephasing enhanced transport in nonequilibrium strongly correlated quantum systems: Toy model

-In \fir{fig4}(b) the current-driving profile $\av{J}$, rescaled by $\Delta^2$, is plotted for $K=20$.
+In \fir{fig8}(a) the current-driving profile $\av{J}$, rescaled by $\Delta^2$, is plotted for $K=20$.
 Two key features emerge from this result.
-For $\gamma = 0$ the $(1-f)f$ in the numerator of \eqr{eq:toy_model}, which enforces zero current at the $f=0$ and $f=1$, causes $\av{J}$ to display negative differential conductivity (NDC).
-Moreover, as the expansion involves only even powers of $\Delta^{-1}$ this behaviour is independent on the sign of $\Delta$.
-Dephasing enhancement of the $\av{J}$ is evident from the linear $\gamma$ term in \eqr{eq:toy_model} which eventually destroys the NDC effect.
-However, since $\gamma$ and $\Gamma$ appear only linearly it indicates that this lowest order expression is also only valid for weak dephasing and driving rates.
+First, for $\gamma = 0$ the $(1-f)f$ in the numerator of \eqr{eq:toy_model}, which enforces zero current at the $f=0$ and $f=1$, causes $\av{J}$ to display negative differential conductivity (NDC).
+Moreover, the expansion involves only even powers of $\Delta^{-1}$, showing that this behaviour is independent on the sign of $\Delta$.
+Second, dephasing enhancement of $\av{J}$ is evident from the linear $\gamma$ term in \eqr{eq:toy_model} which eventually destroys the NDC effect.
+However, since $\gamma$ and $\Gamma$ appear only linearly, this lowest order expression is only valid for weak dephasing and coupling to the boundary reservoirs.
 In particular the dephasing degrading behaviour expected for large $\gamma$, due to the Zeno effect, is not described by \eqr{eq:toy_model}.
-The expression is also only valid for $K \geq 3$ because NDC is not seen for $K=2$.
-This is similar to how NDC is only seen for $N \geq 4$ in the full system.
-Just like in \fir{fig1}(c) for the full system, having no direct coherent coupling between the boundary configurations where driving occurs, i.e. $\ket{1}$ and $\ket{3}$ for $K=3$, is essential for NDC to emerge.
-In Fig. 3(b) of the main article the exact current-driving profile for the toy model is shown for $\Delta = 2$ as a function of moderate $\gamma$'s, beyond the applicability of \eqr{eq:toy_model}.
+The expression is also only valid for $K \geq 3$ because NDC is not seen for $K=2$; having no direct coherent coupling between the boundary configurations where driving occurs, i.e. $\ket{1}$ and $\ket{3}$ for $K=3$, is essential for NDC to emerge.
+This is similar to how NDC is only seen for $N \geq 4$ in the full system, like in \fir{appfig1}(b) of Appendix \ref{appendix1}.
+In \fir{fig8}(b) the exact current-driving profile for the toy model is shown for $\Delta = 2$ as a function of moderate $\gamma$'s, beyond the applicability of \eqr{eq:toy_model}.
 This confirms the wider similarity of the response of the toy model to that observed in the full spinless-fermion system.